erynofwales/dotfiles/README.md

 Files 2 and 3 are sourced at the end of the main file, so any settings you add there will override those set in the main file.

+## Loud Noises!

+In a recent change I added some extra functions to print out status messages as ZSH starts up.
+These are all defined in `shell-functions` (symlinked to `~/.shell-functions` by the setup script).
+At any point in the setup process, you can set the variable `$NOISY` to a number greater than 0 to see extra status messages.

 ## License

 Everything in this repository is licensed under the [Creative Commons